Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir-smartnative-v2/docs/ad-apps/smart-client-app-registrations.md

 4. Follow [Set fhirUser Claim Mapping](./set-fhir-user-mapping.md) to map the `fhirUser` claim onto the access token.

-5. Add this app's **Client ID** to the FHIR Service identity-provider whitelist if your deployment requires it.
-(For `IdpType=EntraId` the gateway typically handles this; check your deployment notes.)

 ---

 ## 2. Standalone Patient Launch — Public client (SPA)